The Black Queen (House of the Dragon): Critical response

 Critics praised the performances of its cast, particularly D'Arcy, Grihault, Mitchell, and Smith, with the former being singled out as the highlight of the episode.
-The New York Times's Jeremy Egner found their performance "brilliant", TV Fanatic's Paul Dailly regarded it as "one of the most striking performances in franchise history", while CBR's Lissete Lanuza Sáenz called it Emmy-worthy.
+The New York Times's Jeremy Egner found D'Arcy's performance "brilliant", TV Fanatic's Paul Dailly regarded it as "one of the most striking performances in franchise history", while CBR's Lissete Lanuza Sáenz called it Emmy-worthy.
 TVLine named D'Arcy the "Performer of the Week" for their performance in the episode, for the week of October 29, 2022.
 The site specifically singled out three scenes, namely Rhaenyra's giving birth scene, the discussion in the Chamber of the Painted Table, and the final scene of Rhaenyra reacting to her son's death.
 For the latter scene, the site wrote, "D'Arcy filled their character with an aura of vengeful resolve.
 That face when they turned toward the camera at the end of the episode?
 Like so much of D'Arcy’s showing in the season-ender: Chills."
 Particular scenes that were singled out by critics were Rhaenyra's coronation as queen, the whole sequence in Storm's End, especially Aemond chasing after Lucerys amid a rainstorm, and the final scene.
 Several critics praised the change in Aemond's characterization from the source material, for which he did not intend to kill Lucerys.
 Bojalad pointed out the decision as a way to humanize Aemond, who was a far more violent and sadistic character in the book.
-Other aspects of the episode that were highlighted by critics included Yaitanes' direction, Djawadi's musical score, and the set-up for season two.

-IGN included the episode in its "Best TV Episodes of 2022" list.
+Other aspects of the episode that were highlighted by critics included Yaitanes' direction, Djawadi's musical score, and the set-up for season two.IGN included the episode in its "Best TV Episodes of 2022" list.